Gupta-Anchal/paysafe-php-library/README.md

 ### Steps to implement :

- STEP 1- Run paysafe-php-lib/sample/index.php
+ <b>STEP 1-</b> Run paysafe-php-lib/sample/index.php<br>
- STEP 2 - Enter netellerApiKey in config.php file.
+ STEP 2 - Enter netellerApiKey in config.php file.<br>
- STEP 3 - For queries to get work, establish db connection using your phpmyadmin credentials in paysafe-php-lib/sample/index.php line 3.
+ STEP 3 - For queries to get work, establish db connection using your phpmyadmin credentials in paysafe-php-lib/sample/index.php line 3.<br>
- STEP 4 - You can either test transactions using details provided below OR change code file to enter your account details.
+ STEP 4 - You can either test transactions using details provided below OR change code file to enter your account details.<br>

 ### Test Account Details :